 Andep’s fee structure for new clients, however, does fall within the definition of independence as it is now able to rebate all initial and trailing commissions on investment products and rebates all commission initial or trailing, on insurance products.

 It is ironic that Andep, a pioneer of independent advice, is unable to now claim to be independent because of its actions in trying to help clients overcome the tyranny of commissions.

 Andep has always be close to or in Perth.
-It started in Altona Street, West Perth, then in 1990 moved to Parliament Place, West Perth, moving again to Hardy Street South Perth in 1997 and the in 2000 to its current building at 251 Adelaide Terrace Perth.
-IN 2013, Andep moved to its current floor 8 of the same building and, again in 2017, moved within the building, this time to the 13th floor.
+It started in Altona Street, West Perth, then in 1990 moved to Parliament Place, West Perth, moving again to Hardy Street South Perth in 1997 and then in 2000 to its current building at 251 Adelaide Terrace Perth.
+In 2013, Andep moved to floor 8 of the same building and, again in 2017, moved within the building, this time to the 13th floor.